 Please scroll down to continue reading.

 Currently, taxi companies have set up "taxi-counters" just outside the arrival area at the Than Son Nhat International Airport where you can pay, over-the-counter, for a taxi-cab to bring you to your hotel in the city.
 You pay US$10.00 at the counter.
 The counter-clerk will give you an Official Receipt for your payment.
 Your destination is written in the Receipt.
-You will be asked to wait awhile near the counter and after a few minutes your taxi arrives and the counter-clerk helps load your luggage to the taxi-cab.
+You will be asked to wait awhile near the counter and after a few minutes your taxi-cab arrives and the counter-clerk helps load your luggage into the luggage compartment of the car.
 The taxi-cab driver checks his copy of your Official Receipt and makes sure that he knows where you want to go.
 The "taxi-counters" can be found in the lobby of the arrival area and are situated at the foot of several building pillars standing in the lobby.
+We highly advise booking for taxi at the airport "taxi-counters", to avoid unregistered cars being offered for taxi service and to avoid any argument with drivers over the taxi fare.

 Most bus companies that bring tourists to Phnom Penh...